Exportation (logic): Formal notation

 where $P$, $Q$, and $R$ are propositions expressed in some logical system.

 Natural language

-Truth values

-At any time, if P→Q is true, it can be replaced by P→(P∧Q).

-One possible case for P→Q is for P to be true and Q to be true; thus P∧Q is also true, and P→(P∧Q) is true.

-Another possible case sets P as false and Q as true.
-Thus, P∧Q is false and P→(P∧Q) is false; false→false is true.

-The last case occurs when both P and Q are false.
-Thus, P∧Q is false and P→(P∧Q) is true.

 Example

 It rains and the sun shines implies that there is a rainbow.

 Thus, if it rains, then the sun shines implies that there is a rainbow.

 If my car is on, when I switch the gear to D the car starts going.

 If my car is on and I have switched the gear to D, then the car must start going.

 Proof

 The following proof uses a classically valid chain of equivalences.
-Rules used are material implication, De Morgan's law, and the associative property of conjunction.
+Rules used are material implication, De Morgan's law, and the associative property of disjunction.